pinglab-utils/APIcard/docs/index.md

 #### Description:

 UniProt is a protein knowledge base which provides information on proteins, including their sequences, their biological function, and other properties, curated from their references in the biomedical literature.
-Uniprot can be accessed directly at
+UniProt can be accessed directly at
 [uniprot.org](https://www.uniprot.org/) and instructions to the API are detailed at [online API document](https://www.uniprot.org/help/programmatic_access).